TrumanGIT/True-North/README.md

 [IMPORTANT INFO FOR NEW PLAYERS]

 Steam version of the game is probobly required.
 I have no tested with GOG versions of skyrim.

 ANNIVERSARY EDITION CONTENT IS REQUIRED.
 (If you dont want the Anniversary edition content. disable the mod anniversary edition content picker. then Mod organizer will show a warning saying you have mods that depend on them. you will have to go through 1 by 1 and disable them until the warning goes away. the warning shows exactly what mods require the anniversary edition content)

+DELETING THE DOWNLOADS OF THE WABBAJACK LIST CAN SAVE YOU OVER 50 GIGS OF SPACE ON YOUR PC.
+ONCE THE WABBAJACK HAS FINISHED ITS INSTALLATION I RECCOMEND DELETING THE DOWNLOADS FOLDER TO FREE UP SPCAE

 The list automatically sets itself up. after you finished the wabbajack installation nothing else is required.